 When discussing the relationship be-tween women and history, female liber-ationists often borrow Betty Friedan's observation that history is, indeed, HIS story.
-In fact, this remark was re-peated at last fall's statewide WL con-ference here in Austin by Evelyn Sell who gave a short talk on women and history.
-It is true that, as she put it, history is "the story of kings and inventors;" but this statement contains an implication which is not valid.
-This implication, one which is widely accepted in the WL movement and which so-called Marxists (like Evelyn) should be achieved. be ashamed of strengthening, is that the only problem with history books is that most kings and inventors (i.e. most historical figures studied today) are historical figures studied today) are shown as men.

-But the Tact that history books are dominated by male figures doesn't really tell us why these books exclude the history of women as a whole.
-Actually, the female sex doesn't figure in your history books because history, as we learn it, is the history of the world oppressor classes, with the oppressed peoples almost entirely forgotten.
-The history of the "Old South", for instance, is the story of the ideology and culture of the slave-owning class (a small miis the story of the ideology and culture of the slawe-owning class (a small minority of the poplutation).
+In fact, this remark was re-peared at last fail's statewide WL con-ference here in Austin by Evelyn Sell, who gave a short talk on women and who gave a short can be wonted and history.
+It is true that, as she put it, history is "the story of kings and in-ventors," but this statement contains an implication which is not valid.
+This implication, one which is widely ac-cepted in the WL movement and which so-called Marxists (like Evelyn) should be abhered of streathering, it that be ashamed of strengthening, is that the only problem with history books is that most kings and inventors (i.e. most historical figures studied today) are historical figures studied today) are shown as men.
+Bur the Tact that history books are dominated by male figures doesn't really tell us why these books exclude the history of women as a whole.
+Ac-tually, the female sex doesn't figure in your history books because history, as we learn it, is the history of the world oppressor classes, with the oppressed peoples almost entirely forgotten.
+The history of the "Old south", for instance, is the story of the ideology and culture of the slaw-owning class (a small miis the story of the ideology and culture of the slave-owning class (a small mi-nority of the poplutation).
 And most owners were men.
-Is the answer to this unjust historical presentation, then, to feature the few female slawe-owners?
+Is the answer to this unjust historical presentation, then to feature the few female slave-owners?
 No, of course not.
-It is far more important that the story of the slawes--male and female--be told.
+It is a more important that the story of the slaves --male and female--be told.